 You would think that after all the years that we have been trying to tackle the problems associated with over eating and weight loss, it would be under control by now.
 But it obviously isn’t, in fact it’s getting worse.
 The question is what happens when you try to stop doing something that you enjoy?
 Especially when it is something that is in front of you all of the time.
-Oh, and it's OK to have some of it.
+And it's OK to have some of it.
 In fact you need some of it to survive.

 Most people give in to their feelings.
 And so it is with food.
 The cause of the difficulties is not the diet or choice of food.
 The real cause is the uncontrollable impulses which lead to the eating behaviour.
 These impulses may not be there all of the time.
 For many, the initial stages of planning a new eating regime - such as in the New Year - can feel very positive, and for a while the changes can feel good.
 However people eventually slip back into old patterns and start overeating again.

 Denial may operate in the form "I'm not addicted, it's just a habit".
 People don't like the word addiction to apply to themselves.
 Justification may operate in a way such as "I love my food".
 This is a term I've heard regularly when helping clients to change their eating patterns.
 Indeed they do get a lot of pleasure from food, but then that's the nature of addiction.
 You enjoy doing it to excess, but it has negative consequences.
 The notion of reducing food intake to them therefore implies reducing pleasure which they rebel against.
+The problem is not in fact liking food but wanting it too much.

 Another tricky issue is that you need food to survive.
 Not only are you doing something socially acceptable, but it is entirely necessary!
 You can't stop doing it completely as with other addictions.